v-singh145/TigFlow/README.md

-# 🚀 GigFlow - Freelance Marketplace Platform
+# 🚀 TigFlow - Freelance Marketplace Platform

 A modern, real-time freelance marketplace platform built with **React**, **Node.js**, and **MongoDB**.
-GigFlow enables users to post gigs, bid on projects, and connect with freelancers—all with a beautiful dark-themed UI and atomic transaction support for race-condition-free hiring.
+TigFlow enables users to post gigs, bid on projects, and connect with freelancers—all with a beautiful dark-themed UI and atomic transaction support for race-condition-free hiring.

 ---